canonical/steam-snap/README.md

 [ProtonDB][3] is a great resource for finding community information about specific games and their playability.

 To filter your own library, go to your Steam Library tab and click the penguin ([Tux][7]) to show games that run on Linux.
-Alternatively, click the *advanced filtering options* button, expand the dropdown under *Hardware Support*, and choose a level of verification level for games to filter by.
+Alternatively, click the *advanced filtering options* button, expand the dropdown under *Hardware Support*, and choose a level of verification level of games to filter by.

 ### Steam Play / Proton